-The Company has authorized the issuance of 180 million shares of common stock, with a par value of \$0.0001, of which 126,143,366 shares were issued and outstanding at July 31, 2014.
-As of July 31, 2014 and 2013, the Company had reserved 23,472,855 and 16,606,389 shares of common stock, respectively, for the issuance of options granted under the Company's stock option plans and 1,158,921 and 1,240,888 shares of common stock, respectively, for the issuance of shares under the Copart, Inc. Employee Stock Purchase Plan (ESPP).
-The Company has authorized the issuance of five million shares of preferred stock, with a par value of \$0.0001, none of which were issued or outstanding at July 31, 2014 or 2013, which have the rights and preferences as the Company's Board of Directors shall determine, from time to time.
+The Company has authorized the issuance of 180 million shares of common stock, with a par value of \$0.0001, of which 120,156,340 shares were issued and outstanding at July 31, 2015.
+As of July 31, 2015 and 2014, the Company had reserved 22,682,820 and 23,472,855 shares of common stock, respectively, for the issuance of options granted under the Company's stock option plans and 1,097,943 and 1,158,921 shares of common stock, respectively, for the issuance of shares under the Copart, Inc. Employee Stock Purchase Plan (ESPP).
+The Company has authorized the issuance of five million shares of preferred stock, with a par value of \$0.0001, none of which were issued or outstanding at July 31, 2015 or 2014, which have the rights and preferences as the Company's Board of Directors shall determine, from time to time.

-Stock Repurchase
+Stock Repurchases

 On September 22, 2011, the Company's board of directors approved a 40 million share increase in the Company's stock repurchase program, bringing the total current authorization to 98 million shares.
 The repurchases may be effected through solicited or unsolicited transactions in the open market or in privately negotiated transactions.
 No time limit has been placed on the duration of the stock repurchase program.
 Subject to applicable securities laws, such repurchases will be made at such times and in such amounts as the Company deems appropriate and may be discontinued at any time.
-The Company did not repurchase its common stock during the twelve months ended July 31, 2014.
-The Company repurchased 500,000 shares of its common stock at a weighted average price of \$27.77 per share totaling \$13.9 million and 8,880,708 shares of its common stock at a weighted average price of \$22.51 per share totaling \$200.0 million during the twelve months ended July 31, 2013 and 2012, respectively.
-As of July 31, 2014, the total number of shares repurchased under the program was 50,286,782 and 47,713,218 shares were available for repurchase under the program.
-The impact on dilutive earnings per share of all repurchased shares on the weighted average number of common shares outstanding for the twelve months ended July 31, 2014, was less than \$0.01.
+During the twelve months ended July 31, 2015, the Company repurchased 231,500 shares of our common stock at a weighted average price of \$36.02 per share totaling \$8.3 million.
+During the twelve months ended July 31, 2014, the Company did not repurchase any common stock.
+During the twelve months ended July 31, 2013, the Company repurchased 500,000 shares of its common stock at a weighted average price of \$27.77 per share totaling \$13.9 million.
+As of July 31, 2015, the total number of shares repurchased under the program was 50,518,282 and 47,481,718 shares were available for repurchase under the program.